mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Curious Jump–related phenomena have been reported in this region for centuries, often by reliable witnesses.
-Scout Service Xboat pilots plying the Trans–Abyss Rift route have filed reports ranging from radio signals received (impossible) to ‘something on the hull, trying to get in’ (positively crazed) while in Jumpspace.
+Scout Service Xboat pilots plying the Trans–Abyss Rift route have filed reports ranging from radio signals received (impossible) to 'something on the hull, trying to get in' (positively crazed) while in Jumpspace.
 This does beg the question of whether someone who has spent a week alone in Jumpspace is a reliable witness or not.

-Despite the bad reputation of the region, the main naval bases for the subsector fleet (the 18th) and those elements of the Sector Fleet that are deployed to Lanth subsector are located in the Rift or along its edge at Ivendo, D’Ganzio, Lanth and Ghandi.
+Despite the bad reputation of the region, the main naval bases for the subsector fleet (the 18th) and those elements of the Sector Fleet that are deployed to Lanth subsector are located in the Rift or along its edge at Ivendo, D'Ganzio, Lanth and Ghandi.

 All the worlds in Lanth subsector are Imperial members.
 Three (Wypoc, Quopist and Rhise) are Amber Zoned at present for various